Emma Carpenter, MSW

 Emma’s research focuses on reproductive health and social determinants of health, specifically how health policy impacts health seeking behaviors.

 Diana Gutierrez-Meza, MPH

-Diana is a research assistant at QHRC.
+Diana is a researcher at QHRC.
 She has a Master of Public Health from the University of South Florida-College of Public Health and is also Certified in Public Health (CPH).